dianacoffman/EDA---Amazon-Bicycle-Case-/README.md

 2) Analyze Purchasing Patterns / Trends Over Time:
 - Pattern identified 1: The audience that buys the most are people who work close to home ‘0-1 miles’, ‘1-2 miles’ and ‘2-5 miles’.

-- Identified pattern 2: People with Bachelor's and Partial College are the ones who buy the most.
+- Identified pattern 2: People with Bachelor's and Partial College are the ones who buy the most

-- Identified pattern 3: It is observed that those who have one child have greater purchasing potential than those who have more children, as observed in the graph.
+- Identified pattern 3: It is observed that those who have one child have greater purchasing potential than those who have more children, as observed in the graph

-- Identified pattern 4: Analyzing the number of cars that people who buy bicycles have, on average, those who buy bicycles have only 1 car, and those who do not buy bicycles have two cars.
+- Identified pattern 4: Analyzing the number of cars that people who buy bicycles have, on average, those who buy bicycles have only 1 car, and those who do not buy bicycles have two cars

 Bought:

 Did not buy:

 3) Generate Hypotheses:
-- Hypothesis 1: Those who have only one car are more likely to buy a bicycle.
+- Hypothesis 1: Those who have only one car are more likely to buy a bicycle
-- Hypothesis 2: Those who live 0-5 miles from work are more likely to buy a bicycle.
+- Hypothesis 2: Those who live 0-5 miles from work are more likely to buy a bicycle
-- Hypothesis 3: Those who have only 1 child are more likely to buy a bicycle.
+- Hypothesis 3: Those who have only 1 child are more likely to buy a bicycle

 4) Examine Relationships (Identify Relationships Between Variables):
-Since the graph shows the same dispersion between the purchased and non-purchased audiences, there is no relationship between the regions, this may just be a question of sample difference between the regions for research.
+- Since the graph shows the same dispersion between the purchased and non-purchased audiences, there is no relationship between the regions, this may just be a question of sample difference between the regions for research

-There is no difference between genders for those with greater purchasing potential.
+- There is no difference between genders for those with greater purchasing potential

 5) Check Anomalies:

-Research was conducted with a larger number of people in Europe, which may change the results relatively due to cultural differences:
+- Research was conducted with a larger number of people in Europe, which may change the results relatively due to cultural differences.

 ## Insights💡